Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Mary Kay TimeWise Repair Volu-Firm Night Treatment With Retinol has a slight anti-wrinkle rating of 2.5 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Retinol (est. ≈0.1%),
+According to CreamScan analysis, Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol has a modest level of anti-wrinkle efficacy, rated 2.5 out of 10.

-Among others, Mary Kay TimeWise Repair Volu-Firm Night Treatment With Retinol also contains Tripeptide-1, an ingredient marketed as effective in reducing wrinkles.
+Among others, Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol also contains Tripeptide-1, an ingredient often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of Tripeptide-1 provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
-Therefore, this ingredient does not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.